csutedja/Dell-T3610-OpenCore-Build/README.md

 - _Dortania for the excellent OC Install Guide_
 - _cstrouse for the T3610 guide on which I based this off of_
 - _chris1111 for the WiFi adapter kexts_
-- Everyone that helped make these tools
+- Everyone that has contributed to the Hackintosh community

 # Thank you for reading!